 - Be sure to dice the vegetables to a uniform size of about half an inch, roughly the size of a chickpea.
 This will give you a bit of each flavor and texture in every bite.

-- If you believe as I do that most dishes can be improved by the addition of cheese, add a a cup of feta cheese along with the chopped vegetables.
+- Cheese: if you believe as I do that most dishes can be improved by the addition of cheese, add a cup of feta cheese along with the chopped vegetables.

 - Broccoli Quinoa Salad with Sunbutter Sauce